ishan22/ch03-markdown/exercise-1/README.md

 about the quote.
 When you push your changes back up to GitHub, you will see the rendered markdown file.

+> It's not magic.
+It's talent and sweat. - Gilfoyle (Silicon Valley)

 See `complete` branch for an example.